Grief from COVID losses harder this holiday with nearly 1,200 still dying each day in U.S.

 She said self-care might be as simple as taking time to relax, cope and process while letting the dishes sit until later.

-Warfield also advised to make sure that you acknowledge the person who died.
+Warfield also advised making sure you acknowledge the person who died.
 You can still think about and celebrate them even though they are gone.

 “Finding ways to honor that person can be really meaningful and really helpful for coping with grief,” Warfield said.
 “Doing things like making a memory lantern, lighting candles for them, perhaps creating their favorite holiday meal in honor of them, setting a place for them at the dinner table and decorating it with something that they really loved.”